-Software engineer from Houston Texas working at FlightAware.
+Software engineer from Houston Texas.
 Passionate about the open web.
 A firm believer of radical and simple ways to solve complex problems.
 Love reading and discovering innovative solutions.

 Data migrations are the pinnacle of any web development project.
 It feels like climbing to the top of a mountain just to look back down and jump.
 On a typical project, you can test everything against the new schema.
 Throw caution to the wind and make radical changes at a hundred miles per hour.
 But, what about legacy data that is still in production?